 Where?
 Harry Nursten Building Room 2-64 (the PC Lab at the back of the 2nd Floor)

-If you would like to meet online please make an appointment at another time using the button in my contact box.
+If you would like to meet with your Librarian online please make an appointment at another time using the link on my contact page: